ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 You can choose your answers by consensus, majority vote, or take turns.

 When you’re done, rank the **resources** in the order of the scores.
-Assign the high **degrees** to the highest scores and the lowest to the low.
+Assign the high **bonuses** to the highest scores and the lowest to the low.

 A questionnaire also introduces your setting in a punchy, interactive format, and tailors the community to the players’ desires, increasing their investment in it.